aejenk/hotsax-rs/README.md

 dataset as used in the paper itself.
 Specifically, data from Figure 6 and Figure 7 (as can be retrieved [here](https://www.cs.ucr.edu/~eamonn/discords/), or from the `data/` directory of this repository as `TEK16.CSV` and `TEK17.CSV` respectively.

+The algorithm was ran with a word size of 3, an alphabet size of 3, and a discord size of 128.

 Below show the results of this algorithm, compared with the figures shown in the paper.